clemensGooooo/clemensGooooo.github.io/_posts/2025-10-06-exitnction.md

 ```
 > This actually is the buffer modified after chainging the addresses `0x7fc1211cb42f` is `/bin/sh` and `0xe5fe92114a4c86b1` is the encrypted system pointer.

 There are several different flavors of exit functions stored.
-A flavor just means if for example the function is stored with an argument...
+A flavor just describes how a function is stored, for ex. with an argument...

 ```c
   enum {